Use the Editor

 Use Math in TablePress

-You can use MathML or LaTeX to create equations and formulas in the tables you make in TablePress.
-To render MathML, write your markup directly into the table cells in TablePress as you would in the text editor.
+With our native solution, you can use LaTeX or MathML to create equations and formulas in the tables you make in TablePress.
+To render LaTeX expressions, use any of the supported delimiters listed above, writing them directly into the table cells in TablePress as you would in the text editor.
+Likewise, to render MathML, write your markup directly into the table cells.